 What causes it, what problems does it cause and how can it be treated?

-As with Hedinger Syndrome, which mostly causes right-sided fibrosis in the heart, mesenteric and peritoneal fibrosis is thought to be caused by the excess secretion of serotonin from NETs.
+As with Hedinger Syndrome, which mostly causes right-sided fibrosis in the heart, mesenteric and retroperitoneal fibrosis (and others) is thought to be caused by the excess secretion of serotonin (5-HT) from NETs.
 I say ‘thought’ but no-one really knows for sure.
 There’s a few quite recent studies on the subject which I’ll provide abstracts here.

 Uppsala Hospital Sweden.
 In one study entitled “Clinical signs of fibrosis in small intestinal neuroendocrine tumours” first published in November 2016 by Uppsala Hospital Sweden, it said that it was caused by serotonin and other cytokines released from tumour cells and which may induce fibrosis, leading to carcinoid heart disease and abdominal fibrotic reactions.
 A cohort study of patients with SI NETs diagnosed between 1985 and 2015 was carried out – a total of 824 patients.
 Clinically significant abdominal signs and symptoms of fibrosis occurred in 36 patients.
 Of these, 20 had critically symptomatic central mesenteric fibrosis causing obstruction of mesenteric vessels, and 16 had retroperitoneal fibrosis causing obstructive uropathy with hydronephrosis (the swelling of a kidney due to a build-up of urine).
 Extensive fibrosis causing mesenteric vessel obstruction and/or obstructive uropathy was more often associated with symptomatic and advanced disease encompassing lymph node metastases in the mesenteric root, para‐aortic lymph node metastases, as well as liver metastases and peritoneal carcinomatosis.
 Palliative intervention in terms of superior mesenteric vein stenting or resection of central mesenteric metastases and/or percutaneous nephrostomy and J stent treatment was beneficial in the majority of the patients.
 They concluded by saying that extensive abdominal fibrosis associated with clinically significant symptoms of intestinal ischaemia and/or obstructive uropathy was linked to advanced disease in patients with SI NETs.
 Prompt recognition and minimally invasive intervention was effective in disease palliation.